kristovatlas/kiaraRobles.github.io/_posts/2015-09-30-weboftrust.md

 ---
 # Rebooting the Web-Of-Trust

 The first time I came across PGP, I was reading a blog post on the topic of identity with bitcoin public keys.
-The ideas discussed in the post were compelling enough for me to search around for the writers contact info.
+The ideas discussed in the post compelted me to the point of searching around for the writers contact info.
 But instead of the typical name and email address I expected, all I found was a pseudonym and PGP fingerprint.
 I could figure this out I thought.
 That morning at the local breakfast spot I was talking to my friends about my encryption plans for the day.
 When the man sitting next to me at the restaurant overheard.
 A fellow PGP user, on his way to a python convention.
 He gave me his business card and said that if I ever figured out PGP I should try to send him an encrypted message.

 PGP skills are a badge of honor.
 But the outside perception is that the only people willing to work for it are nerds and criminals.